Qiskit/qiskit-metapackage/docs/the_elements.rst

  calibration results of an Ignis experiment.

 Qiskit Ignis is organized in this `repo <https://github.com/Qiskit/qiskit-ignis>`__.
-The Ignis repository is grouped into the types of experiments that can be
+The Ignis module is grouped into the types of experiments that can be
 performed: